Audi A3 Saloon review

 From launch, buyers will be able to choose between two petrol and two diesel engines.
 Starting with petrol, there's a 1.0-litre three-cylinder turbo with 108bhp badged 30 TFSI, along with a 1.5-litre four-cylinder badged 35 TFSI that gets 148bhp.
 The latter benefits from mild-hybrid hardware, helping it save fuel and providing some extra pulling power when accelerating.

 Both diesels use the same 2.0-litre turbocharged engine but tuned differently to produce 114bhp in the 30 TDI and 148bhp with a 35 TDI badge.
 This engine has continued to evolve over many years, and it feels powerful and smooth, while also remaining refined even when accelerating.
+It’s not the quietest diesel engine we’ve come across but we doubt buyers who want the car’s fuel economy will see it as a dealbreaker.

 Interior & comfort